The ultimate state of turbulent permeable-channel flow: Introduction

-The scaling $St\sim Re^0$ in forced convection means that a wall heat flux is independent of the thermal diffusivity $\kappa$.
+The scaling $St\sim Re^0$ in forced convection means that \MU{the} wall heat flux is independent of the thermal diffusivity $\kappa$.
 It relates to the well known ultimate scaling $Nu\sim Pr^{1/2}Ra^{1/2}$ (also implying the $\kappa$-independent wall heat flux) suggested by \cite{Spiegel1963,Kraichnan1962} for turbulent thermal convection at extremely high $Ra$, where $Nu$ is the \SM{Nusselt number}, and $Ra$ is the Rayleigh number.
-The ultimate \GK{scaling} has been enthusiastically discussed in turbulent Rayleigh--B\'enard convection \citep[\GK{see}][]{Ahlers2009,Chilla2012,Roche2020}.} In thermal convection, it has been found that the roughness of heat transfer surface transiently yields the scaling $Nu\sim Pr^{1/2}Ra^{1/2}$ in the limited range of $Ra$ where the thermal conduction layer thickness is comparable to the size of roughness elements \citep{Zhu2017,Zhu2019,Macdonald2019b}.
-However, it is still an open question whether or not the asymptotic ultimate scaling can be achieved \GK{in forced or thermal convection}.
+The ultimate \GK{scaling} has been \MU{intensely disputed} in turbulent Rayleigh--B\'enard convection \citep[\GK{see}][]{Ahlers2009,Chilla2012,Roche2020}.} In thermal convection, it has been found that \REVGK{wall roughness} yields the scaling $Nu\sim Pr^{1/2}Ra^{1/2}$ in the limited range of $Ra$ where the thermal conduction layer thickness is comparable to the size of \MU{the} roughness elements \citep{Zhu2017,Zhu2019,Macdonald2019b}. \REVR{It is still an open question whether or not the ultimate scaling can \MU{actually} be achieved \REVGK{at high $Re$ or $Ra$} by introducing \MU{a specifically engineered surface} \GK{in forced or thermal convection}.}

 Recently, \cite{Kawano2021} have found that the ultimate heat transfer $Nu\sim Pr^{1/2}Ra^{1/2}$ can be achieved in turbulent thermal convection between permeable walls.
 In \GK{their study}, the \GK{wall-normal} transpiration velocity on the wall is assumed to be proportional to the local pressure fluctuations.
-This \GK{permeable} boundary condition was originally introduced by \cite{Jimenez2001} \GK{to mimic} a Darcy-type porous wall with a constant-pressure plenum chamber outside. \GK{They} have investigated turbulent momentum transfer in \GK{permeable-channel} flow, and found that the wall permeability leads to large-scale spanwise rolls over the permeable wall, significantly \GK{enhancing} momentum transfer. \GK{By linear stability analyses, \cite{Jimenez2001} have clarified that the formation of the large-scale spanwise rolls originates from the Kelvin--Helmholtz type shear-layer instability over the \SM{permeable} wall.} Such large-scale \GK{turbulence} structures have been observed \GK{numerically and experimentally} in shear flows over porous media \citep[see e.g.][]{Suga2018,Nishiyama2020}.
+This \GK{permeable} boundary condition was originally introduced by \cite{Jimenez2001} \GK{to mimic} a Darcy-type porous wall with a constant-pressure plenum chamber \REVGK{underneath}. \GK{They} have investigated turbulent momentum transfer in \GK{permeable-channel} flow, and found that the \REVR{wall-transpiration} leads to large-scale spanwise rolls over the permeable wall, significantly \GK{enhancing} momentum transfer. \GK{By linear stability analyses, \cite{Jimenez2001} have clarified that the formation of the large-scale spanwise rolls originates from the Kelvin--Helmholtz type \REVGK{of} shear-layer instability over the \SM{permeable} wall.} Such large-scale \GK{turbulence} structures have been observed \GK{numerically and experimentally} in shear flows over porous media \citep[see e.g.][]{Suga2018,Nishiyama2020}.